 Not every attack is aimed at data theft.
-Some cyber attacks are launched to disrupt the target’s network or environment to create chaos or restrict legitimate use of any of the target’s services by taking their system or network down.
+Some cyberattacks are launched to disrupt the target’s network or environment to create chaos or restrict legitimate use of any of its services by taking their system or network down.
 DoS or Denial of service attacks is one such type.

 Distributed Denial of service (DDoS)

 Botnet attack is also meant to disrupt and shut down the target network or machine through malicious or fake traffic requests.
-Unlike the distributed denial of service or dos, which focuses on a single network or machine to block legal traffic, a botnet attack is used to create disorder in the inter-connected devices.
+Unlike the distributed denial of service or dos, which focuses on a single network or machine to block legal traffic, a botnet attack creates disorder in the inter-connected devices.

 Such attacks can be prevented by creating routing funnels, enabling web application firewalls, rate-limiting factors, and blocking unusual traffic sources and behaviours.

-We help businesses protect their most prized assets by securing their cyber sphere.
+We help businesses protect their most prized assets by securing their cybersphere.
 This includes carrying out independent technical security assessments to identify gaps and provide an accurate risk posture to help customers handle their digital risks.
-Get in touch to discuss your primary security concerns; it includes a free consultation call to advise you without any salesy tactics.
+Get in touch to schedule a casual conversation without any sales pressure tactics, to discuss your concerns, suggestions or any tips you may need.

 Shahrukh, is a passionate cyber security analyst and researcher who loves to write technical blogs on different cyber security topics.
 He holds a Masters degree in Information Security, an OSCP and has a strong technical skillset in offensive security.